tetradice/hyperapp-component/README.md

-# hyperapp-v2-component
+# hyperapp-component

-`hyperapp-v2-component` is plugin to enhance stateful component for [Hyperapp V2](https://github.com/jorgebucaran/hyperapp).
+`hyperapp-component` is plugin to enhance stateful component for [Hyperapp V2](https://github.com/jorgebucaran/hyperapp).

 It is composed a hyperapp middleware and function for creating component.